Reach-Above/reach-above.github.io/mapathon.md

         {
             id: 'Longest',
-            title: 'Our longest rides were 12KM here is what it looks like on the map.',
+            title: 'Our longest rides were 12KM here is what one looks like on the map.',
             image: '',
             description: '',
             location: {